Colored Pencils Options

 Colored Pencil Sharpeners

-Prismacolor Sharpener + two color blending pencils
+Prismacolor Sharpener + two blending pencils

 I have all of these and keep them in different spots where I like to color.
 Another tip is to sharpen a regular #2 pencil with them every couple of weeks to clean off the wax and the oily buildup from the blades.
 The Kum Sharpeners also let you change out the dull blades for new ones.

 How to carry around your colored pencils.
-I like to color in public so the first thing I started looking for were ways to bring my new favorite hobby with me so I could share.
+I like to color in public so the first thing I started looking for was ways to bring my new favorite hobby with me so I could share.
 This Derwent Canvas bag came very highly recommended by the pro colorists I’ve met in Facebook groups.

-If I worked at a desk they would be a must have for me but since I seem to color everywhere, I will stick to my bags and baskets full of pencils for now.
+If I worked at a desk they would be a must-have for me but since I seem to color everywhere, I will stick to my bags and baskets full of pencils for now.

 Not addicted yet?
 Overwhelmed by all of this pencil chatter?
 No worries, check out